Creating a Project Management Plan for Your Business Operations

 Project timeline management is only as effective as the delivery method you choose.
 Every task moves through phases—planning, execution, and completion—and selecting the best delivery method can make a significant difference in how smoothly it transitions between them.

 Iterative models like Scrum allow for flexibility and continuous improvements, while more traditional approaches like Design-Bid-Build offer a linear path with well-defined milestones.
-Choosing the right methodology enables smoother transitions through each phase and keeps on track from start to finish.
+Choosing the right methodology enables smoother transitions through each phase and keeps you on track from start to finish.

 Step #3.
 Consider Stakeholder Involvement